What is a PDF?

-Not all content is suitable to add to you site as PDF documents.
+Some content is suitable to add to you site as PDF documents.
 The following criteria are good examples of content suited for PDF documents:

-Content originally available as professionally designed documents that include multiple illustrations and graphics e.g. brochures, Annual Reports.
+Content originally available as professionally designed documents that include multiple illustrations and graphics e.g. product manuals, brochures, Annual Reports etc.

-In such cases it would be better to add this content as downloadable PDFs.
+In such cases it may be better to add this content as downloadable PDFs rather than HTML pages.

 Content in you PDF is fully searchable via the RCH search engine or by search engines such as Google.
 In addition a well-structured PDF will allow a user to navigate through the content in the document as successfully as around a web site.